GeneCloud1485/Drama-in-History/docs/4_combat/Streamlining Combat (May & June 2025).md

 - Trained = max 2
 - Expert = max 3

-Using momentum as a currency rather than always accumulating? then it becomes a hold your luck mechanic...
-1,2,3,4,5,6 = +1 momentum?

 Should there be a reach modifier for the length of weapon even at the effective distances -> maybe modifying momentum